ttpham6/primeServer/README.md

 * Start minikube if it has not already been started.
     - minikube status
     - minikube start --driver=docker
+* Cleanup is required if this is a reinstall
+    - kubectl get all
+    - kubectl delete pod prime-api
+    - kubectl delete service api-service
+    - kubectl get all
 * Build image from current Dockerfile
     - minikube image build -t prime-api:latest .
 * Deploy